 Are you frustrated by trying to figure out how to get started encrypting email with iOS Mail?
 It’s easy in macOS, but not so much so on the iPhone or iPad.
 I’ve dug into the process, consulted dozens of forum posts and support articles.
 Then I tested, retested, and tested my process again.
-As of iOS 10.2.1, the process I detail below should get you going with sending encrypted email under iOS, using Apple’s Mail app.
+In iOS 14, due out sometime at the end of summer or early fall, the process I detail below should get you going with sending encrypted email using Apple’s Mail app.

 Let’s Start With a Clean Slate

 Before we get started, the easiest way to make sure this process is successful is to start off without any email security certificates installed on your iOS device.
 So, open the Settings app, then tap on General.

 On the next screen, scroll down and tap on Profiles.

 Locate any email security certificates you already have installed.
 These will typically be named after your email addresses.
 If you don’t have any, you can skip to the next section.
 If you do have some, tap on the first one.

 Now tap Remove Profile at the bottom of the screen.

 You’ll be asked to enter your passcode, if you have one.
 Go ahead and do that.